jithu-francis/Face-Emotion-Detection/README.md

    python main.py
    ```

-   This script loads the pre-trained model and tests it on sample images in the `test_images` directory.
+   This script loads the pre-trained model and you can feed your live video stream and check your emotions.

 ## Requirements